Athletic Academic Counselors in the Center for Athletic Academic Services serve student-athletes

 - Meet with professors, advisors, or other campus personnel as necessary.

-- Work with professors if problems arise with student-athlete academic performance.
+- Work with professors if problems arise with a student-athlete's academic performance.

-- Report academic progress and study hall performance to coaches on a weekly basis.
+- Report academic progress and study hall performance to coaches on a weekly or daily

 - Assist coaches in recruiting by meeting with prospective student-athletes and their